abinashmohanty/bot-pattern-library/patterns/template.md

 This is a short description of this pattern and what it is used for.

+Explain the context where this pattern might happen.
+Group context?
+Direct message?
+Where is this pattern best used?

 ## Example Dialog

 USER: @bot hello